valflanza/StatisticalAnalysisofAccessoryGenomes/README.md

 or
 + ftp://ftp.ncbi.nlm.nih.gov/genomes/genbank/bacteria/assembly_summary.txt (For GenBank)

-These repositorie includes the files:
+These repository includes the files:
 + DownLoadGenome.ftp.list	-> The ftp addreses to download the proteomes used in the analysis
 + DownLoadGenome.list		-> The Assembly summary table of the samples used in the analysis
 + ordersCommandLine.txt		-> The bash commands used.